-Dr. Vassileva has wide-range expertise in pharmaceutical sciences, precision cancer medicine and translational oncology, with diverse international experience across academic, regulatory and publishing sectors.
+Dr. Vassileva has wide-range expertise in pharmaceutical sciences and translational oncology, with diverse international experience across the academic, regulatory and publishing sectors.

-She completed her HonBSc in Human Biology, MSc in Medicine and Cancer Pathobiology, and PhD in Pharmaceutical Sciences at the University of Toronto.
+She completed her HonBSc in Human Biology, MSc in Cancer Genetics and Pathobiology, and PhD in Pharmaceutical Sciences at the University of Toronto.

 She has worked at the European Medicines Agency, and as an Associate Editor at Nature Reviews Clinical Oncology.

 Dr. Vassileva is working on translational precision medicine approaches for the detection and treatment of cancer.
 Her main interests include the development of effective targeted radionuclide therapies for solid tumours, while elucidating the radiobiological mechanisms and molecular profiles associated with response, and identifying strategies for optimal therapeutic outcomes.

 She is involved in various nuclear medicine, cancer pharmacology and molecular imaging projects, focused on the discovery and development of new methods for experimental and clinical imaging of cancer.
 Furthermore, she is a co-investigator on a national multi-centre clinical trial, evaluating a novel PET imaging agent in solid tumours.

 During her MSc, she made fundamental contributions to the understanding of the mutational landscape in endometrial cancer.
 She identified key mutational targets in DNA damage response, apoptosis, and growth factor signaling, and implicated these in the initiation, development and progression of endometrial cancer in young patients.
 Furthermore, her studies were the first to demonstrate the occurrence of these mutational signatures in pre-malignant hyperplastic lesions, and to associate their collective accumulation with tumorigenesis and clinicopathological parameters.